ogobrecht/ogobrecht.com/content/posts/2020/new-version-of-oracle-table-api-generator-available.md

 - Video APEX Connect 2020 by Connor McDonald: [Flashback – so much more](https://www.youtube.com/watch?v=gqX91080r7A) (47 minutes)
 - Video AskTOM Office Hours by Chris Saxon: [The Incredible Flashback Data Archive](https://www.youtube.com/watch?v=q81_UDnEpIs) (53 minutes)

+And the last Breaking change is, that you need at least Oracle DB 12.1 or higher.
+That should (hopefully) no problem for the most projects.

 ## Conclusion

 A big THANK YOU to all contributors - the current version of the generator would not be possible without your feedback and help.

 Be sure to test the new generator before migrating to it.
-We use it already in many projects and it should be pretty stable.
+We use it already in some projects and it should be pretty stable.
 Nevertheless, with so many changed things we cannot give you a guarantee for every edge case - by using it you accept the MIT license.
 Please check out the [project page at GitHub](https://github.com/OraMUC/table-api-generator) and [open an issue](https://github.com/OraMUC/table-api-generator/issues/new/choose) if you encounter a problem.

 A happy new year and happy coding :-)<br>
 Ottmar